bluekvirus/Stage.js/implementation/HOWTO.md

 ###Need tabs in the UI?
 Tabs are not widgets, they may contain widget(s).
 This is why we didn't include them in the base widget collection.
 You can always start a new view with proper templating to enable tabs (see [Bootstarp.Tabs](http://getbootstrap.com/javascript/#tabs))

-Remember, use tabs as last resort and only in a layout template.
+Remember, use tabs as last resort and only in templates, do *NOT* use dynamic tabs and manage them using Javascript.

 ###Supporting crossdomain ajax?